Adaptive estimation of irregular mean and covariance functions: Adaptive mean and covariance function estimators

-As mentioned in \eqref{est_cov1} and \eqref{est_cov2}, we propose to use the estimator \eqref{mu1_d2} only outside the diagonal set $\{(s,t):|s-t| \leq \mathfrak d \}$, for some suitable $\mathfrak d >0$.
-It remains to give a data-driven rule for choosing $\mathfrak d$ decreasing to zero, and propose an estimator for $\EE(X_sX_t)$ when $s$ and $t$ are in the diagonal set.
-Let $\Tcirc $, $1\leq k \leq K$, as defined in Assumption \assrefE{EL:1}.
-With a piecewise constant regularity, the value of $\mathfrak d$ depends on $k$.
+As mentioned in \eqref{est_cov1}, we propose to use the estimator of $\Gamma(s,t)$, defined in \eqref{mu1_d2}, only outside a diagonal set $\mathcal D$.
+It remains to give a data-driven rule for choosing $\mathcal D$ shrinking to the diagonal segment $\{(s,s):s\in\mathcal T\}$, and to propose an estimator for the covariance function on the diagonal set.
+Let us fix $t\in\mathcal T$, and consider $\mathfrak d_t \leq \Delta_*/2 $, with $\Delta_*$ like in Theorem \ref{thm:estimation-alpha}.
+Under mild moment assumptions, we show in the Appendix that, a constant $C$ exists such that